 Sssssnake Talk: The serpent men, when you speak to or as one in adventure mode.
 This is caused by the [LISP] tag the species has.

-Sometimes it plays out very straight: while gladiatorial "Dwarven Child Care" works as training, the most "successful" experiment so far ended up with one mental attribute noticeably degraded — the discovery that these aren't constants being the "success" part here — while one physical attribute was noticeably raised in process... but dropped back soon after the end, along with another mental attribute.
-In exchange for meager skills that could be trained with minimal risk upon puberty, plus less than foolproof desensitizing.
-Not counting a permanently crippling attack by some ghost from whom the caged dwarfling had nowhere to run.
+Sometimes it plays out very straight: while gladiatorial "Dwarven Child Care" works as training, the most "successful" experiment so far ended up with one mental attribute noticeably degraded — the discovery that these aren't constants being the "success" part here — while one physical attribute was noticeably raised in process.
+However, it dropped back soon after the end, along with another mental attribute.
+In exchange for meager skills that could be trained with minimal risk upon puberty, the test subjects received psychological damage.

 Walking the Earth: Adventurer Mode becomes this, over the course of a long-lived adventuring career.
 If your character comes from a particularly uneventful corner of the world, then it begins this way.

 Wide Open Sandbox: Taken to an extreme in that there is no way to finish or win the game, and the only goal is to not lose ... lose interest in whatever weird thing you're doing that non-dwarven lawyers would surely advise against (mostly because you're not following the live long and prosper model).